supabase/wrappers/README.md

 ## Installation

-Wrappers is a pgx extension, so you can follow the [installation steps](https://github.com/tcdi/pgx#system-requirements) as mentioned by pgx.
+Wrappers is a pgx extension, so you can follow the [pgx installation steps](https://github.com/tcdi/pgx#system-requirements) to install Wrappers.

 ## Developing a FDW